Meet the Judges – StandUp Champion Awards 2018

 Olivette works as an Actress, Counsellor and as a Freelance Senior Practitioner in Barnardo’s Adoption Service.
 Her commitment to equality and diversity has seen her involved in a range of campaigns over the years.
 As a Counsellor, Olivette has worked at PACE and London Friend.
 Currently, she is a volunteer counsellor at Positive East, where she has been volunteering for over twenty years.
 Olivette is also one of the founder members of Stonewall.

-Laura is the Deputy Chief Executive of Volunteering Matters, a national charity that transforms communities and individuals through the power of volunteer-led solutions.
+Most recently, Laura was the Deputy Chief Executive of Volunteering Matters, a national charity that transforms communities and individuals through the power of volunteer-led solutions.

 Prior to joining Volunteering Matters, Laura was Deputy Chief Executive at Stonewall, the gay equality charity.

 Laura spent the first 18 years of her career in the private sector, including working for the Guardian and Observer Newspapers, Talk Radio and Viacom Outdoor (Exterion Media) where she was National Sales Director.
 Laura supports other charities in a voluntary capacity and has recently become an Independent Visitor with Croydon Council’s looked after children’s team supporting a young person in care.